Find out what you should bring for a court or tribunal hearing, how you can get support, and what to expect on the day

 When to arrive

 You need to arrive 30 minutes before the time stated in your hearing letter.
+Do not arrive earlier as you may be turned away, particularly during busy times.

 The time given in your letter is when the day’s cases start.
 Your case might not be first so be prepared to wait.